wallaby-rails/wallaby-rails/docs/configuration.md

     end
     ```

-2. Whitelist the models that Wallaby should take care of (Note that once the white list is defined, Wallaby will ignore the black list above.):
+2. Whitelist the models that Wallaby should take care of:

+    > NOTE: once the white list is defined, Wallaby will ignore the black list above.

     ```ruby
     #!config/initializers/wallaby.rb